openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Non-Goals

 - Deal with the scalability of single control-plane node clusters that have additional workers added to them.
-The absence of multiple control plane nodes means that the number of workers/pods that can be supported on such topology is even more limited than in a regular 3 control-plane node cluster.
+The absence of multiple control-plane nodes means that the number of workers/pods that can be supported on such a topology is even more limited than in a regular 3 control-plane node cluster.
 Relevant documentation may have to point out that the pod limits (or other control-plane related limits) that apply to a single control-plane node cluster with no